georgexyz19/georgexyz.com/content/posts/inkscape-setup.md

 fine.
 The lesson learned was that when an SVG file contains corrupted XML code, Inkscape may crash without giving error messages.

+**Update on 11/2/2020**

+I am working on a drawing in Inkscape (Windows) today and I cannot save the file as pdf.
+The Inkscape simply pops up a dialog saying "internal error" and exits.
+I copy the file to a Linux Mint computer and I can save the file as pdf, but the generated pdf file does not have the background image.
+It turns out that I used the clip (menu Object > Clip > Set) funciton to crop out the image.
+Once I remove the clip, the file saves to pdf fine.

+The lesson is that it is better to use GIMP or other application to crop out background image.
+The clip function in Inkscape is not so reliable.